nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 1.  **Select a snapshot:**

     1. Select one of the available snapshots.
-You can find more information on the available snapshots in the [root README](../../README.md) file.
+You can find more information on the available snapshots in the [scenarios README](src/scenarios/README.md) file.
     1. Extract the snapshot file, and any further zip files there may be inside it.

 1.  **Load the snapshot:**